Bureaucracy (video game): Reception

-Compute!'s Gazette praised Bureaucracys parser and feelies, and liked the player's actions directly affecting blood pressure.
-Game reviewers Hartley and Patricia Lesser complimented the game in their "The Role of Computers" column in Dragon #124 (1987), calling it "an outrageous journey through red tape that puts you directly in the middle of a bureaucratic muddle so convoluted that you can't help but laugh."
+Bureaucracy sold 40,000 copies.
+Compute!'s Gazette praised its parser and feelies, and liked the player's actions directly affecting blood pressure.
+Game reviewers Hartley and Patricia Lesser complimented Bureaucracy in their "The Role of Computers" column in Dragon #124 (1987), calling it "an outrageous journey through red tape that puts you directly in the middle of a bureaucratic muddle so convoluted that you can't help but laugh."
 Jerry Pournelle named Bureaucracy as his game of the month for October 1987, stating that he and Larry Niven became "engrossed".
-The game sold 40,000 copies.
+Computer Gaming World described it as "a linear adventure with some very tough puzzles in the midst of some incredible madness".